top of page

 We don’t need to panic, we need to be proactive, practical, and prayerful.
 I don’t need to rehash much of the information we’re all familiar with.
 However, I want to offer some insights that I believe will be helpful and restorative of hope.

 There are many media sources we can look to and find information about the current state of this Pandemic.
 Often in stressful times our anxiety needle immediately goes from zero to 100 as soon as we get a piece of news.
 Like any situation, if we understand the history or genesis of a situation, it can position us to better deal with it.

-I suggest you take a look at the Coronavirus ABC on YouTube (Coronavirus: How the deadly epidemic sparked a global emergency) and also frequently go to the Center For Disease Control, CDC website.
+I suggest you take a look at Coronavirus: How the deadly epidemic sparked a global emergency and also the Center For Disease Control, CDC website.

 Regardless of where you get your news here are some things I would like to strongly suggest:

 Of course, making sure we are not placing ourselves in positions that perpetuate this pandemic.

 Wash your hands thoroughly and regularly, or use hand sanitizer that is at least 60% alcohol

 Cover coughs or sneezes, preferably into a tissue that can be disposed of